jamslylm/jamslylm/README.md

  💬 Ask me about ...
 -->

+### Hi there 👋

 I'm Jamsly, I'm a full-stack web developer and,

-- 👨‍💻 I’m currently working on various project with great ambitions for the future
+- 👨‍💻 I’m currently working on various project with big ambitions for the future
+- ✅ Php and Java developer
-- 📚 I’m currently learning Php(web development) and a little bit of Kotlin and Java
+- 📚 I’m currently learning node.js and a few of Kotlin
 - 🧰 Stack : LAMP
 - 📚 Skills :
   - Html